DASISH/dwan-documentation/specification.md

 ## Appendix 1
-The first obsolete version of theis document can be found at [DOC](https://trac.clarin.eu/raw-attachment/wiki/DASISH/SpecificationDocument/DASISH-Annotator-1.1-snapshot.docx).
+The first, obsolete, version of theis document can be found at [DOC](https://trac.clarin.eu/raw-attachment/wiki/DASISH/SpecificationDocument/DASISH-Annotator-1.1-snapshot.docx).